The end of Roman Britain

 But international trade continued

-The Anglo-Saxon kings ruled England from the 600s AD until the Norman Conquest in 1066.
-But even through all these invasions, some international traders made it through – the Sutton Hoo ship burial about 600 AD included some bitumen, a kind of asphalt used for waterproofing, that came all the way from Syria.
+These new kings ruled England from the 600s AD until the Norman Conquest in 1066.
+But even through all these invasions, some international traders made it through.
+And it’s not always super valuable jewels and things.
+The Sutton Hoo ship burial about 600 AD included some bitumen, a kind of asphalt used for waterproofing, that came all the way from Syria.